VA Loans With Low Credit Score Requirements

 - The government made a point that Veterans can qualify for VA Loan with bad credit

-- This is because most military personnel who served our country oversees lacked credit
+- This is because most military personnel who served our country overseas lacked credit

 - Especially established good credit